The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 Some enemies will have the **Side** mark wrapping their entire hitbox, with no arrow to indicate a **Front**.
 These target rings are special, in that you will get positional bonuses from every action without needing to worry about where you attack from.
 All the enemies in the Palace of the Dead, for example, have this special targeting ring.

+As a Dragoon, we only have Positional requirements on three of our actions.
+Each of them provides an additional 40 potency when they hit the proper side of the target.
+Important to note is that we now tend to use Life Surge on the fifth hit of our Chaotic Spring and Heavens’ Thrust combos, but only if we manage to land the positional on it.
+True North is particularly useful in these situations, to guarantee success.

 #### Side Positionals

 ![](https://xivapi.com/i/002000/002582_hr1.png)\